QYhB05/MomoTech/README.md

 this is author's E-mail : 3392295184@qq.com

-The project now uses 1.20.1 API of minecraft, and RC-35 of Slimefun
+The project now uses 1.20.1 API of minecraft, and RC-35 of Slimefun4

-and only have Chinese versions, but maybe we'll have English versions later, also, welcome you to help me translate it!
+and only have Chinese versions now, but maybe we'll have English versions later, also, welcome you to help me translate it!

 # You'd better use the latest version because maybe there's some bugs in the old versions :D

-## Version History
-### 2024/2/24

-Put out the fist version, it includes some machines and useful tools, and has its own main play route

-### 2024/3/1

-Changed the RC-28 version to RC-35

-### 2024/3/10

-Fixed the bug and add more machines and items

-### 2024/3/17

-Fixed the bug and add lots of machines and items